Settings

 ASTANA, Kazakhstan — Kazakhstan is moving forward with plans to build its first nuclear power plant and is exploring the possibility of forming a consortium with various international partners, including South Korea, according to Kazakh Deputy Minister of Foreign Affairs Alibek Kuantyrov.

-"We've been thinking about opening a nuclear plant for a long time, and finally, the referendum showed it," Kuantyrov stated during a Q&A briefing session in Astana, Thursday.
+"We've been thinking about opening a nuclear plant for a long time, and finally, the referendum showed it," Kuantyrov said during a media briefing for the Kazakhstan Global Investment Roundtable in Astana, Thursday (local time).
 "The decision of the population was to have it in Kazakhstan since we are rich in uranium, but we still have not yet built any nuclear plant."

-Kazakhstan, a country abundant in uranium resources, held a national referendum on introducing nuclear power plants.
+Kazakhstan, a country abundant in uranium resources, held a national referendum in early October to decide on the introduction of nuclear power plants.
 An overwhelming 71.12 percent of voters supported the construction of the plants, indicating strong public backing for this major energy shift.
 The cost of constructing Kazakhstan's first nuclear power plant is estimated to be between $10 billion and $12 billion.

 "One of the priority options for us is to have a consortium with different countries and suppliers, including South Korea," Kuantyrov said.
 "We are looking at different options with Japan, South Korea, Russia, Canada, the United States, France and others.
 By next year, we will reveal who will be the main vendor or group of vendors."